babylonchain/babylon/docs/transaction-impl-spec.md

 [BIP341](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki#constructing-and-spending-taproot-outputs)
 specification.

-Using this key as an internal public key disables spending from taproot output through the key spending path.
+The use of this key as an internal public key disables spending from taproot output through the key spending path.
 The construction of this key can be found [here](../btcstaking/types.go?plain=1#L27).